Skip to main content

 Viewing Submission Results

-• Pending: Before grading is complete or released
+• Pending: Before grading is complete or released (may display a partial score based on autograder results)

 • Actual score: Once your instructor has graded and released your results (e.g., “85/100”)